nmdias/FeedKit/README.md

 })
 ```
-> Refer to the [`AtomFeed` documentation](http://cocoadocs.org/docsets/FeedParser) for the complete model description
+> Refer to the [`AtomFeed`](http://cocoadocs.org/docsets/FeedParser) documentation for the complete model properties and description

 ## License